 WordPress has many options when it comes to exporting your content.
 The one-click exporter is heaven sent for many users and enables the download of content in the XML format.
 Users also get the option to create complete WordPress backups allowing easy movement of the content to another location.

+Let’s wrap up the Wix Vs WordPress battle.
 Having used both first hand, I do believe that WordPress is the superior platform when it comes to flexibility and development.
-It is also way more superior to Wix when it comes to many other aspects.
-With WordPress site owners can accomplish more and experience the benefits of the countless options in themes and plugins that it offers.
+It is also has the edge on Wix in other departments as outlined in this article.
+With a WordPress site owners can accomplish more and experience the benefits of the countless options in themes and plugins that it offers.
+It is just that little bit more dynamic.
 If you’re looking to get started on making your own website straight away, click HERE for a free step by step guide.

 So you’ve picked your platform, built your site and now you’re looking for ways to make more money online?
 Check out the articles below: